nand2mario/ddr3_framebuffer_gowin/README.md

 # DDR3 frame buffer for Sipeed Tang Console

-This is an example of using DDR3 memory as a frame buffer.
+This is an example of using DDR3 memory as a frame buffer that also does upscaling.
 The project,

 * Outputs 720p HDMI
 * Maintains a frame buffer of user specified dimensions (640x480 here) in DDR3.